Executing Your Plan: The Importance of Lead Measures

 4. Creating a Cadence of Accountability

-The idea behind acting on lead measures is to focus on specific items that get us there, even though we ultimately will be evaluated on our total impact to the institution.
+The idea behind acting on lead measures is to focus on specific items that get us there, even though we ultimately will be evaluated on our total impact on the institution.
 This dichotomy is sometimes viewed as measuring activities vs. measuring results.
-A lead measure is often an activity that is not the ultimate result, but instead is necessary to create the outcome we seek, such as increased volume from a targeted physician group.
+A lead measure is often an activity that is not the ultimate result but instead is necessary to create the outcome we seek, such as increased volume from a targeted physician group.

 Lead measures must be both predictive and influenceable.
 The benefit of acting on lead measures is that these are often activities that are under our control.
 Do we think bringing a specialist physician to visit a potential referring group will have a good chance of impacting referral behavior?
 Of course.
 While not fail-safe, most would agree that this activity is often a predictor of increased referrals.
 This is also something that physician liaisons can certainly influence.
 Setting specific goals around these facilitated introductions, or at the very least measuring and reviewing our success toward this activity, is essential.

 Effective liaison visits should also be predictive of a behavior change.
 This is something most programs can easily measure.
 Consider, however, how many meetings are necessary to truly change behavior.
 Will 2 visits a year to a physician who has a limited relationship with our hospital actually result in change?
 Here, measuring visits alone likely is not enough.
-Leaders need to make sure that the visits are both strategic in their messaging and sufficient in number over a defined time frame to achieve the result we desire.
+Leaders need to make sure that the visits are both strategic in their messaging and sufficient in number over a defined time frame to achieve the result they desire.
 Measuring and goal-setting around a raw number of visits, while helpful to drive the general activity of communicating with offices, will likely fall short of producing the results we want to achieve.

 Spend some time considering what lead measures are most important to meet your goals and ensure that your efforts and measurements properly emphasize these priority activities.

-Do you have questions about best use of data to measure and quantify your results?
+Do you have questions about the best use of data to measure and quantify your results?
 If so, we can help!
-For readers of this article I am offering a complimentary call to discuss your challenges and make a few suggestions.
+For readers of this article, I am offering a complimentary call to discuss your challenges and make a few suggestions.
 Send me an email and we will find a time to chat, bborchardt@barlowmccarthy.com.
 This article originally appeared on barlowmccarthy.com.

 Date: September 30 2020